ts-kontakt/antback/README.md

 ### Performance & Technical Indicators

-Antback doesn't include its own indicators (except for the useful ATR stop line), but you can use any TA library.
+Antback does not include its own indicators (except for a useful ATR stop line), but you can use any technical analysis (TA) library.
 Antback is most suitable with event-driven technical indicators.
-For optimal performance, [talipp](https://github.com/femtotrader/talipp) indicators which are designed for streaming data may be used:
+For optimal performance, [talipp](https://github.com/femtotrader/talipp) indicators, which is designed for streaming data may be used:

 ```python
 from talipp.indicators import SMA